Argos (retailer): History

-Since the acquisition of Argos by Sainsbury's, an increasing number of standalone stores have been moved into a nearby Sainsbury's store.
-On 25 September 2019, Sainsbury's announced that over 50 Argos stores would be closing or relocating in order to cut costs.
-Stores also began to feature digital computers as well as printed catalogues to cater to all client bases.
+Since Sainsbury's acquired Argos, more and more standalone stores have been moved into a nearby Sainsbury's store.
+On 25 September 2019, Sainsbury's announced that more than 50 Argos stores would be closing or relocating in order to cut costs.
+Stores also began to feature digital computers (which are "wide-screen" touch-screens) as well as catalogues to save costs.